-In the Middle Ages the current town's territory was divided between Veprinac (now a locality of Opatija) and Kastav, where the fishermen's village of Veprinac stood.
+During the Middle Ages the current territory of the town was divided between Veprinac (nowadays a locality of Opatija) and Kastav (the fishermen's village of Veprinac).
 The small hamlet of Opatija itself developed around a Benedictine abbey dedicated to St. Jacob.
-While western Istria was gradually conquered by the Republic of Venice by 1420, the remaining territory up to Opatija fell to the House of Habsburg and later was incorporated into the Austrian Littoral.
+Since 1420 the western Istria was gradually conquered by the Republic of Venice and the remaining territory up to Opatija fell to the House of Habsburg and later was incorporated into the Austrian Littoral.

-The town's modern history began in 1844, when Iginio Scarpa, a wealthy merchant from Rijeka, had the Villa Angiolina manor built in an extended park, where he received notable guests.
-In 1873 the Austrian Southern Railway company from Vienna opened the branch line from Pivka to Rijeka via nearby Matulji and thus opened the path for the development of tourism in Opatija and neighbouring Lovran.
-In 1882, the railway company purchased the Villa Angiolina.
-At the time, Friedrich Julius Schüler, the Managing Director of the Southern Railways, started the construction of the Hotel Quarnero (Kvarner Hotel) and the Hotel Kronprinzessin Stephanie (present-day Hotel Imperial), and also was responsible for the unique lungomare and parks.
+The modern history of the town began in 1844, when Iginio Scarpa, a wealthy merchant from Rijeka, built Villa Angiolina manor, where notable guests often come.
+The Austrian Southern Railway company opened the branch line from Pivka to Rijeka via nearby Matulji in 1873 and supporting the development of tourism in Opatija and neighbouring Lovran.
+Some years later, the railway company purchased the Villa Angiolina.
+At the time, Friedrich Julius Schüler, the Managing Director of the Southern Railways, started the construction of the Hotel Quarnero (Kvarner Hotel) and the Hotel Kronprinzessin Stephanie (today Hotel Imperial), and was responsible also for the unique lungomare and parks.

-In 1887, Heinrich von Littrow established the "Union Yacht Club Quarnero" in Opatija - the first sailing club on the Adriatic coast.
-In 1889 the Cisleithanian government officially declared Abbazia (Opatija) the first climatic seaside resort (Seebad) on the Austrian Riviera.
-After the hotels, the building of villas started, for the needs of more demanding noble guests.
-The first Villa Amalia, in the immediate vicinity of the Hotel Quarnero, was built in 1890 as the hotel's annex.
+In 1887 was established the "Union Yacht Club Quarnero" in Opatija - the first sailing club on the Adriatic coast.
+Two years later the Cisleithanian government officially declared Abbazia (Opatija) the first climatic seaside resort on the Austrian Riviera.

-During World War I the Hotel Icicii was converted to a military hospital.
-In 1920 Opatija was assigned to Italy.
-Two years later, with the advent of Fascism, the Italian government started a program of forced italianization of the population, and most of the public positions were assigned to Italian-speaking citizens.
-The upper floor of Villa Amalia was built in 1930, and the building was renovated to become the summer residence of the House of Savoy.
+During World War I, in 1920 Opatija was assigned to Italy.
+In 1922, Italy started a program of forced italianization of the population, and most of the public positions were assigned to Italian-speaking citizens.

 In 1947 Opatija was given to Yugoslavia.
-Most of the Italian-speaking population, whose percentage had substantially increased in the past years, emigrated to Italy.
-In 1963 the Hotel Adriatic was completed.
-Hotel "Adriatic" was the first hotel built in Opatija after the Austro-Hungarian era.
-The rooms have been described as novelties in the hospitality industry.
-The "Casino Rosalia" was opened in Opatija – the first casino in Eastern Europe.
+Most of the Italian-speaking population, whose percentage had significantly increased, emigrated to Italy.
+The first casino in Eastern Europe was opened in Opatija - the "Casino Rosalia".
 In 1981 the Hotel "Admiral" and marina were inaugurated.
-After the breakup of Yugoslavia which began in 1991, the town became part of Croatia.
+In 1991 with the breakup of Yugoslavia, the town became part of Croatia.

 Opatija is a town in Primorije-Gorski Kotar Country in western Croatia.
-Opatija is located 18 km southwest of the regional capital Rijeka, about 90 km from Trieste by rail and 82 km from Pula by road.
+It is located 18 km southwest of the regional capital Rijeka.
 The city is geographically located on the Istrian peninsula, though not in Istria Country.
 The tourist resort is situated on the Kvarner Gulf, part of the Adriatic coast, in a sheltered position at the foot of Ucka massif, with the Vojak peak reaching 1,401 m.
-As of 2011, the town had 11,659 inhabitants in total, of which 6,657 lived in the urban settlement.
+The town had 11,659 inhabitants (2011), of which 6,657 lived in the urban settlement.